Figure53/F53FeedbackKit/README.md

+# F53FeedbackKit

-This is a support framework suitable for including in Mac OS X apps that allows users to submit several pieces of information from within the app when they are having trouble.
+This is a support framework suitable for including in Mac OS X and iOS apps that allows users to submit several pieces of information from within the app when they are having trouble.
 This includes:

  * Crash reports